-Section IV - NEIGHBORHOODS: - ISLAND NEIGHBORHOOD
+Section IV - NEIGHBORHOODS: ISLAND

-The "Island" Neighborhood encompasses the portion of the City of Venice based on the Nolen Plan including the City's historic downtown.
+The Island Neighborhood encompasses the portion of the City of Venice based on the Nolen Plan including the City's historic downtown.
 The Island includes the most diverse range of land use and activities within the City, including residential, commercial/office, parks and recreational facilities, civic spaces, and the City's primary governmental center - Venice City Hall.
 Major landmarks and features include:

 - Venice High School

 - Venice Elementary School

-- Venice Regional Bayfront Health (hospital) Former Venice Hospital
+- Former Venice Hospital

 - Venice Municipal Airport

 - United States Post Office

 - Venice Theatre

 - Venice Beach

 - The Nolen Parks

 - Venice Community Center Campus

-The Island encompasses a full range of housing options including from traditional single family residences up to higher density, multi-family buildings.
+The Island encompasses a full range of housing options from traditional single family residences to higher density multi-family buildings.
 The Island is generally bounded by the Gulf of Mexico to the west and the Intracoastal Waterway to the east.
 Access to the Island is via one of three existing bridges, Tamiami Trail (north and south) and Venice Avenue.

-The Island Neighborhood encompasses approximately 2,817 acres (gross acreage) or approximately 25.6 percent of the total Ccity size (area) including roads/rights-of-way (ROW).
-The existing future land uses are displayed in Table LU-IS-1.
+The Island Neighborhood encompasses approximately 2,817 acres (gross acreage) or approximately 25.6 percent of the total city size (area) including roads/rights-of-way (ROW).
+The existing future land uses are displayed Table LU-IS-1.
 The data presented gives an overview of acreages, intensities, and densities for the Island Neighborhood.
-Comparable citywide data is presented in Table LU-IS-2.: Based on information obtained in 2016 from the Sarasota County Property Appraiser's Office, there are approximately:
+Comparable citywide data is presented in Table LU-IS-2.